-- Do not enter any flooded area without proper protection, as the area may be unsafe. - Secure the area so others cannot enter the flooded area until it is safe to do so. - If unsafe to remain in the building, proceed with an orderly evacuation of the building.
+- Do not enter any flooded area without proper protection, as the area may be unsafe (biohazards, electrified, etc.) - Secure the area so others cannot enter the flooded area until it is safe to do so. - If unsafe to remain in the building, proceed with an orderly evacuation of the building.